BitcoinDesign/Guide/guide/foundations/backups.md

 <br>

+#### Level 3
-## Level 3 - single offline backup with discovery protection
+## Single backup with discovery protection
 The previous offline backup levels have one flaw in common.
-If they are discovered by a bad actor, they can steal your funds.
+If they are discovered by a bad actor, your funds can be stolen.

 To protect against this *theft on discovery risk*, a *pass-phrase* can be added to the 12 or 24 word recovery-phrase when creating the wallet.
 This pass-phrase is sometimes called an extra word, or the 13th/25th word.